3rd set of free activity sheets from authors and illustrators – Summer 2012

 ReadItDaddy introduces us to Splat the Cat, and whilst “the world doesn’t exactly need another cute fuzzy cat character” this sounds like a fun book to remind us that school isn’t such a bad place after all.

 Lucky Wish Mouse: Starting School by Clara Vulliamy is Child Led Chaos’s contribution to this month’s themed carnival.
-“This book is full of all the lovely details that make Clara’s books a joy for small children – lists of things (“…ten tiny pencil cases…”); counting; attention to tiny details; and a calm and reassuring plot.
+“This book is full of all the lovely details that make Clara’s books a joy for small children – lists of things (“…ten tiny pencil cases…”); counting; attention to tiny details; and a calm and reassuring plot.”

 For slightly older children (8+) Ali at Fantastic Reads has a review of Beswitched by Kate Saunders.
 Not only is this a very funny book, “Beswitched has all the best elements: the emphasis on character development, the opportunities for girls to be heroic, a rescue and resolution coming through conflict“.

 Mother-Daughter review team Holly and Sam share Little Rabbit Goes to School by Harry Horse over at their blog, Childtasticbooks.
-“There is a real gentleness to the illustrations that make this a comforting read, along with some mischievous humour
+“There is a real gentleness to the illustrations that make this a comforting read, along with some mischievous humour”

 It’s always fun to compare reviews of the same book and you can do just that with another book by Clara Vulliamy, Martha and the Bunny Brothers: I Heart School.
 In her review Library Mice says, “I Heart School oozes happiness and sisterly love and has buckets of energy” whilst 4 year old MiniBookWorms adds “This book makes me feel happy and I am keeping it under my pillow with the other things I really like“.

-.
-This book “takes the familiar and fairly common children’s book theme of being different and trying to fit in and takes it to a new level thanks to the unusual storyline and the very distinctive artistic style of the illustrator.
+Library Mice contributes another review to this month’s round up with her take on Marshall Armstrong is New to Our School by David Mackintosh.
+This book “takes the familiar and fairly common children’s book theme of being different and trying to fit in and takes it to a new level thanks to the unusual storyline and the very distinctive artistic style of the illustrator.”

 I’m so glad Ottoline Goes to School by Chris Riddell is included in this month’s carnival (thanks again to Library Mice) – the whole Ottoline series is tremendous and very high up my list of recommendations for kids (especially girls) who are reading fairly confidently on their own.